 We see how to walk that way by the example of godly people.

-The example and words of godly people that know us and we know are easier to receive and apply as well as safer than those coming from people with whom we have no one another relationship.
+The example and words of godly people we know that know us are easier to receive and apply as well as safer than those coming from people with whom we have no one another relationship.

 Caution is wise with strangers.
 They may be dangerous.
 They may be false brethren (Gal 2:4-5).
 “They profess that they know God, but by their deeds they deny him, being abominable, disobedient, and unfit for any good work” (Titus 1:16).
 They may be false teachers (Acts 20:29).
 They may be false prophets.
 “Beware of false prophets, who come to you in sheep’s clothing, but inwardly are ravening wolves.
 By their fruits you will know them.
 Do you gather grapes from thorns, or figs from thistles” (Mt 7:15-16).
 Cf: Rom 13:9 2Pe 2:1; 1 Jn 4:1 They may be false apostles (2 Cor 11:12-15).